JEE Advanced

 fees

-JEE (Advanced) 2023 Application Fee is as follows:
+The JEE (Advanced) 2026 registration fee is expected to be as follows:

 A) Indian Nationals